 All new LCC students are provided with an identification (ID) card.
 ID cards are required for campus services such as the library, computer labs and testing centers.
-Student ID cards are available in the LCC Bookstore.
+Student ID cards are available in the One-Stop Center in the Admissions Building.
 The ID card is NOT issued quarterly; it is valid for the duration of the student's time at LCC.
 There is a flat fee for replacement of the ID card.